department-of-veterans-affairs/va.gov-team/products/find-a-va-form/post-mvp-releases/executive-summary-may-2021.md

 ## Search Improvements
 - We're iteratively improving search - we have solved one of the biggest pain points, which is the format of the form number.
 In solving that, we've addressed 76% of search issues related to searching by form number.
 - Now we're working on ranking matches and ordering them by relevance, which account for 24% of searches that use keywords without a form number.
-- Our initial approach was to add logic in the front end to avoid creating additional dependencies on the Forms API, and we encountered the following:
+- Our initial approach was to add logic in the front end to avoid creating additional dependencies on the Forms API.
+While researching and designing this approach,  we encountered the following:
-    - Multi-word search terms are "deconstructed" within the Forms API logic, making it impossible for us to pass in phrases such as "direct deposit" or "power of attorney".
+    - Multi-word search terms are broken apart within the Forms API logic and then searched by each individual word.
+This limitation prevents us from to conducting full-phrase searches such as for "direct deposit" or "power of attorney" from the front end.
+    - The fields in which terms were searched is pre-determined by the Forms API (form number and description), and we are unable to influcence this from the front end.  in order to search additional fields (such as *When to Use This Form* or *Adminsitration*.

 ## De-couple from Lighthouse
 - How Forms data processing works now: https://github.com/department-of-veterans-affairs/va.gov-cms/blob/master/READMES/migrations-forms.md